Gurudutt-Goswami/Tableau-Course/README.md

 ### Grand Total n Sub Totals
 1) Totals facitilates the aggregation of data in a View.
-2) It can only be applied to gied type visualisations.
+2) It can only be applied to grid type visualisations.
 3) Sub totals & grand totals are computed as a seperate calculation of the measure at a coarser level of granularity.
 4) To apply this go to the analytics panel & drag totals to the visualisations.